Salisbury, North Carolina: Government

-Salisbury is governed by a city council, which is chaired by the mayor, Karen Alexander.
+Salisbury is governed by a city council, which was chaired by the mayor, Karen Alexander.
 The other city council members include: mayor pro tempore Tamara Sheffield, David Post, Anthony Smith, Harry Mclaughlin.
 Members of the council are elected from single-member districts.

 The city council appoints a city manager to run the day-to-day operations.
 W. Lane Bailey was appointed as City Manager February 18, 2015.
 Since 2011, the City of Salisbury's financial foundation has been strengthened due to management's actions, which resulted in two credit rating increases to bring the city to a AA rating.

 On the state level, Salisbury is represented in the North Carolina House of Representatives as a part of the 77th district, which includes the city and northern and western parts of Rowan County.
 The current representative is Republican Harry J. Warren.
 Salisbury is represented in the North Carolina Senate, as part of the 34th district, by Republican Andrew Brock as a part of the 34th district.
 Senator Brock also represents Davie County.

-On the national level, Salisbury is a part of North Carolina's 12th congressional district.
-It is represented by Democrat Alma Adams.
-The state's senior member of the United States Senate is Republican Richard Burr, who was elected to the Senate in 2004.
-The junior Senator is Republican Thom Tillis, who was elected in 2014.
+On the national level, Salisbury is a part of North Carolina's 8th congressional district.
+It is represented by Republican Dan Bishop.
+The state's senior member of the United States Senate is Republican Thom Tillis, who was elected to the Senate in 2014.
+The junior Senator is Republican Ted Budd, who was elected in 2022.

 The law enforcement authority is the Salisbury Police Department.